How To Do Decline Dumbbell Bench Press With Perfect Technique

 3. High Cable Fly

-If you have access to a cable setup, I recommend you try it as an alternative to decline dumbbell chest press.
-The standing low to high cable fly is a used to strengthen the pushing muscles of the body including the chest, biceps, and shoulders.
+If you have access to a cable setup, I recommend you try it as an alternative to declining the dumbbell chest press.
+The standing low to high cable fly is used to strengthen the pushing muscles of the body, including the chest, tricep, and shoulders.

-The High To Low Cable Fly is a variation of the chest fly is a great exercise to target the lower portion of your chest.
+The High-to-Low Cable Fly is a variation of the chest fly and is a great exercise to target the lower portion of your chest.

-High to low cable fly is a machine exercise that primarily targets the lower chest and to a lesser degree also targets the shoulders and triceps.
+It is a machine exercise that primarily targets the chest and, to a lesser degree, also targets the shoulders and triceps.

 High Cable Fly (High to Low Cable Fly)